Ahmad-M-N/micro_blogging/README.md

-# on_air
+# micro_blogging
-This is an open source social messaging app, much like Yik Yak, targeting university campuses.
+This is an open source micro-blogging app, much like Twitter